-- Treat the matter seriously and keep an open mind; - Make a written record of the information using the Cause for concern Form (Appendix 2) including the time, date and place of incident/s, persons present and what was said and sign and date this; - Immediately report the matter to the Headteacher or designated person (unless the allegation is against the Headteacher or designated person, in which case the Chair of Governors must be reported to).
+- Treat the matter seriously and keep an open mind; - Make a written record of the information using the Record Form, including the time, date and place of incident/s, persons present and what was said and sign and date this; - Immediately report the matter to the Headteacher or designated person (unless the allegation is against the Headteacher or designated person, in which case the Chair of Governors must be reported to).

-Initial Action by the Headteacher (or designated person)
+Initial Action by the Headteacher

-- Obtain written details of the concern or allegation, but do not investigate or interview child, adult or witnesses; - Contact the Local Authority Designated Officer (LADO) within 1 working day and seek their advice on how to proceed; - Discuss with the LADO next steps using the London Child Protection Procedures Flow Charts Allegations/Concerns Against Staff; - Inform the Chair of Governors of the allegation.
+- Obtain written details of the concern or allegation, but do not investigate or interview child, adult or witnesses; - Contact the Local Authority Designated Officer (LADO) within 1 working day; - Discuss with the LADO next steps using the London Child Protection Procedures guidance regarding Allegations/Concerns Against Staff; - Inform the Chair of Governors of the allegation. - Inform HR and seek advice if Disciplinary action needs to be taken following the Disciplinary Policy.